Artist

 How much does Mariah Carey make in a year?

-Mariah Carey is modeled at $7.7M-$25M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Mariah Carey is estimated at $7.7M-$25M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Mariah Carey still make money?